globalise-huygens/nlp-semantic-role-labeling/Results/MTL/README.md

 ...
 ```

-> The code also outputs a confusion matrix per fold and a long-format confusion matrix, which were not used for further analysis in the end and therefore not added to this repository.
+> The code also outputs a confusion matrix per fold as a .png file and long-format confusion matrices of all folds, which were not used for further analysis in the end and therefore not added to this repository.